mgutekunst/LittleHelpers/Readme.md

 -------

 Download the .nupkg file from the releases tab.
 Then tell ReSharper where to find additional plugins.

+Alternatively you can use the custom nuget repo.
+Look at [Build status](#build-status) for the urls.

 Bugs/ Feature Requests
 ----------------------